 All of our Boozy Candles are hand poured into recycled glass bottles of their origin spirit, using soy wax and a crackling, wooden wick for a luxury experience.
-Exquisitely presented with a ribbon medallion and engraved wooden topper and an optional wooden box.
+Exquisitely presented with a ribbon medallion and engraved wooden topper.

 Presented in a polished clear cut glass bottle base

 Dimensions: 120mm (height), 75mm (width)

 Frequently asked questions

 Never leave a burning candle unattended.
 Before leaving the house or going to bed, make sure you have properly put out the flame.

 Always burn the candle on a flat and heat resistant surface and away from drafts.